centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 >```

 Be sure to optimize MariaDB on your reporting server.
-You will need at least 12GB of RAM in order to use the [next file](../assets/reporting/installation/centreon.cnf).
+You will need at least 12 GB of RAM in order to use the [next file](../assets/reporting/installation/centreon.cnf).

 Make sure you have a **tmp** folder in **/var/lib/mysql**.

 > Do not set these MariaDB optimizations on your monitoring server.

-Users and groups :
+Users and groups:

 | User        | Group      |
 |-------------|------------|